-At the end of each bone that meets within the knee joints, joint articular cartilage covers the bone.
+Joint articular cartilage covers the bone at the end of each bone that meets within the knee joints.
 This smooth and spongy substance is what allows the bones in the joints to move and slide freely over one another.
 Synovial fluid, a slippery fluid that helps limit friction, fills the joint.

 Common causes of knee osteoarthritis include:

 To determine the precise underlying cause of your symptoms, your specialist will perform a thorough physical exam, review your personal and family medical history, and may order tests such as an MRI, CT imaging scan, or X-ray.

 Any of the following knee osteoarthritis symptoms may warrant a consultation with Dr. Eric Freeman, New Jersey’s best pain management doctor and leading pain relief specialist:

 Other less common knee osteoarthritis symptoms include pain that increases with vigorous activity and significant warmth around the joint area.

 When treating osteoarthritis of the knee, the severity of the condition, as well as other individual factors, such as age, physical condition, activity level, pain threshold, and overall health, are generally taken into account.

 Different factors should be addressed in treatment, including acute pain and inflammation, joint protection, and maintaining or improving the joint’s range of motion and strength.
 RICE (rest, ice, compression, and elevation), range of motion (stretching) and strengthening exercises, and joint protection strategies like splinting, taping, strapping, or bracing are all common treatments.
 Medication may be necessary for the treatment of knee osteoarthritis, and patient education is essential in providing patients with the information necessary to prevent further joint damage.